agentd00nut/history_imgs/README.md

 wkhtmltoimage powered tool to save image of each page in your browsers history.
 Easily find that page you can't remember the name of by browsing images of your history!

+Currently only works on osx install since i haven't looked up the default paths for the history file locations on other distros.
+Sounds looks like that'd be a great thing for someone to do!

 How to Install
 ==============